 - A

-.clawker.yamlconfig file pre-filled with the right base image, packages, and firewall domains for your language - A
+.clawker.yamlconfig file pre-filled with the right packages, language stacks, and firewall domains for your language - A

 .clawkerignorefile (.gitignore-style syntax) that controls which files and directories are excluded from the container workspace — in snapshot mode, matching paths are excluded from the copy; in bind mode, matching directories are masked with empty tmpfs overlays.
 Useful for platform-specific build artifacts (e.g.,dist/,build/,node_modules/) that can cause issues when switching between macOS and Linux - A project entry in Clawker’s registry so it always knows the project root